PotHix/pothix.github.com/content/places/nyc.md

 There are some places that are must see (IMO) and others that are nice but OK.
 Here are the must see and why:

 + **Statue of Liberty**: I almost not went there for the first time because it seemed too crowded and was 'just a statue'.
 In the end I decided to go and the whole experience proved me wrong.
 It's not just a statue, the whole story behind it is really nice to know.
 It worth the money you pay to go there.
 The entrance to the pedestal is still a puzzle for me.
 I got it the second time I went but not the first, I don't know why.
 I would recommend you to ask for it or do some research before.
 If you want to go to the crown of the statue, you have to reserve it beforehand.
 + **Transit museum**: I really like steam engines and the whole history about trains.
 The transit museum has a lot to tell about the NYC subway.
 It was really nice to understand why the subway work that way.
-+ **Natural history musuem**: The first time I went there, I was one of the first visitors to enter and left when the museum was closing.
++ **Natural history museum**: The first time I went there, I was one of the first visitors to enter and left when the museum was closing.
 It's a big place with so many amazing things to see.
 I would recommend going there early and going straight to the dinosaurs room because it's the most crowded.
 After that you can enjoy the museum on your own pace.
-+ **Morgan Library**: I may be a bit biased because I went there for a exposition about J.R.R Tolkien
++ **Morgan Library**: I may be a bit biased because I went there for a exposition about J.R.R Tolkien.
+I went on a Friday night and they had free entrance.
++ **Brooklyn Bridge**: I went there once and was surprised by how beautiful it is.
+I went walking from one side to the other and it was a fun experience.
++ **New York Public Library**: It's worth a visit, the place is quite nice and there's even a place to work if you need a desk and internet.
++ **Rockefeller Center**: There's a huge building there and you can go to the top.
+It was a great experience because you can see the whole city **and** the empire state and Chrysler buildings.
++ **Empire State Building**: It's a nice place to see the whole city, but I would recommend going to the Rockefeller tower instead.
+The view is mostly the same, but you can see the Empire state from there.
++ **Intrepid**: It's a museum about the US Navy and it's really nice.
+It's not that big, but it's worth a visit.

 And here are some that were good but I'm not sure if I would go again:

-+ Ellis Island
++ **Ellis Island**: OK-ish, but maybe I was too tired from the trip to the statue.
++ **Brooklyn Museum**: It was different and the place is nice, but not many expositions that would grab my interest at the timei
++ **Times square**: too crowded and nothing really interesting to me, to be honest.

 ### New York city pass?